astronomer/docs/astro/connect-aws.md

 #### Step 2: Contact Astronomer support for rule verification

-To verify that the Amazon Route 53 Internet Resolver rule was shared correctly, submit a request to [Astronomer support](https://cloud.astronomer.io/support) with the following information:
+To verify that the Amazon Route 53 Resolver rule was shared correctly, submit a request to [Astronomer support](https://cloud.astronomer.io/support) with the following information:

-- The Amazon Route 53 Internet Resolver rule ID.
-To locate the Internet Resolver rule ID, open the Route 53 Dashboard, and in the left menu click **Rules** below **Resolver**.
-Copy the value in the Internet Resolver **ID** column.
+- The Amazon Route 53 Resolver rule ID.
+To locate the Resolver rule ID, open the Route 53 Dashboard, and in the left menu click **Rules** below **Resolver**.
+Copy the value in the Resolver **ID** column.

 - The Astro AWS External ID for your organization.
 In the Cloud UI, click **Settings** and then copy the value in the **AWS External ID** field.

 #### Step 3: Confirm connectivity

-When Astronomer support confirms that the Amazon Route 53 Internet Resolver rule was successfully associated with the Astro VPC, confirm Astro can resolve hostnames from the private hosted zone.
+When Astronomer support confirms that the Amazon Route 53 Resolver rule was successfully associated with the Astro VPC, confirm Astro can resolve hostnames from the private hosted zone.

 </TabItem>
 </Tabs>